 Sewer.
 Sewer service for the Property will be provided by means of individual septic tanks and leach fields, to be constructed and maintained by each Owner.
 No systems of the evapotranspiration type are permitted unless required by the El Paso County Health Department or other governmental agency of proper jurisdiction and approved under the Augmentation Plan.

 Trash and Garbage.
-Each Lot must utilize the standard trash collection containers in conformity with the standards established by the trash collection service, if any, employed or endorsed from time to time by the Association.
+Each Lot must utilize the standard trash collection containers in conformity with the standards established by the trash collection service, if any, contracted by the Owner.

 Roof.
 The covering of each roof shall be either cedar shingles, wood shake shingles or other materials satisfactory to the ARC.
 The selected roofing product must be compatible in color with the other colors of the exterior of the Residence.
 If a traditional tile product is not proposed, the submitted material must have a shape, texture, color and thickness which gives the appearance of traditional material.
 All roof elements, such as vents and flues, must be painted to match the roof.
 The overhang of every roof on any structure must be at least twenty-four (24) inches.